Steven Oo

+Early life and education

 Born in Yangon, Myanmar, Oo and his family immigrated to the United States at the age of 15.
-He received a BA from the University of California, Berkeley and an MFA from the Academy of Art University in San Francisco in Fashion Knitwear Design.
+He received a BA from the University of California, Berkeley in 1997 and an MFA from the Academy of Art University in San Francisco in Fashion Knitwear Design in 2010.

+Career

 His graduation collection debuted at the 2010 New York Fashion Week.
 He now focuses completely on innovative knitwear clothing designs.

 Oo used his success in fashion to become a talk show personality in China.
 He is a permanent member of Informal Talks, a debate show produced by Bilibili and Hubei Television.
 He has been praised for his sarcasm and humorous aggression towards other members of the show.
 He has also made guest appearances on shows such as Go!
 Wardrobe.

+Personal life

-Oo has lived and worked in Shanghai, China since 2013 though he travels often for television filming.
+Oo is openly gay.
+He has lived and worked in Shanghai, China since 2013 though he travels often for television filming.